 It’s not a good idea.
 Because if they’re not feeling it in that moment, what you’re doing is training them to lie.
 You’re forcing them to say something they don’t mean.
 And that’s not what you want.
 You want them to be able to be honest about their feelings.
 The way you’re going to get to an apology that’s heartfelt is for them to really understand the impact of whatever it was they did.

-It’s very common for a two year old to bite another child.
+It’s very common for a 2-year-old to bite another child.
 That’s a common behavior that often gets really severe punishment because the parent feels like their child is turning into some kind of violent criminal.
 They don’t realize it’s common and what it represents, so that’s a situation where children are often forced to apologize.
 And the child doesn’t understand.
 They often don’t know what an apology is.
 And they don’t know that they’ve hurt that other child, they’ve just done it impulsively.
 They are unable to feel what the other child is feeling.
 So forcing an apology isn’t teaching them anything.
 What they need to start learning is that their actions can cause pain to other people.
 And once they understand that, then they’re likely to want to apologize on their own in some way.

 For a parent who’s just learning about positive discipline, what’s the first step they can take, or something they can implement in the short term?